Joint Active and Passive Beamforming for Energy-Efficient STARS with Quantization and Element Selection in ISAC Systems: System Model and Problem Formulation

 \subsubsection{System Architecture and Channel Models}

-The STARS-aided ISAC is illustrated in \ref{scene}, where the BS empowered by DFRC is equipped $N$ transmit antennas simultaneously detects the sensing target and communicates with $K$ downlink users, associated with the respective sets of $\mathcal{N}=\{1,...,N\}$ and $\mathcal{K}=\{1,...,K\}$.
+The STARS-aided ISAC is illustrated in Fig. \ref{scene}, where the BS empowered by DFRC equipped with $N$ transmit antennas simultaneously detects the sensing target and communicates with $K$ downlink users, associated with the respective sets of $\mathcal{N}=\{1,...,N\}$ and $\mathcal{K}=\{1,...,K\}$.
+Note that the mono-static sensing accomplished by DFRC is considered, i.e., the BS takes care of both transmit sensing signals and detection of received echoes\textsuperscript{\ref{note1}}.
 We consider a STARS with $M$ elements with its element set as $\mathcal{M}=\{1,..., M\}$.
-The direct link from the DFRC BS to the users is unavailable owing to potential blockages.
-The STARS partitions the entire space into two parts, namely the transmission (${\rm T}$) area where the communication users are located and the reflection (${\rm R}$) area where the sensing target is located.
+The direct link from the BS to the users is unavailable owing to potential blockages.
+The STARS partitions the entire space into two parts, namely the transmission (${\rm T}$) area where the communication users are located and the reflection (${\rm R}$) area where the sensing target is located\textsuperscript{\ref{note2}}.
 We consider the Rician fading channel model between the BS and the STARS unaffected by the target as $\mathbf{G}_c \in \mathbb{C}^{M \times N}$

 where $h_0$ is the reference pathloss at 1 meter, $d$ is the distance of BS-STARS, and $\alpha_0$ is the pathloss exponent.
 Notation of $\beta_0$ is the Rician factor indicating the portion of LoS/NLoS path component $\mathbf{G}_c^{\rm LoS}$/$\mathbf{G}_c^{\rm NLoS}$.
 The LoS component $ \mathbf{G}_c^{\rm LoS}$ can be defined as the array response vector as \begingroup \allowdisplaybreaks